×

 Junior High School Students: Weekdays 2,500 yen/person and Weekends & Holidays 3,000 yen

-*Please be sure to bring your student ID book
+*For students, please be sure to bring your student ID

 Participation is limited to junior high school students and older who can walk at least 2 km on their own.